tfkillian/RNAseq_snakemake/README.md

 # RNAseq_snakemake

 This Snakemake pipeline automates a RNAseq workflow utilizing bash command line tools, fastqc trimmomatic, hisat2 and htseq-count.
+The input of this pipeline is a fastq.gz file and produces a count matrix file, for further differential expression analysis.

 ## Dependencies